The love that kept Valentino Lanús from acting

 However, his life would have a drastic and unexpected turn, and in 2017 after acting in the new version of ‘Nothing personal‘, with Margarita Muñoz and Matías Novoa On TV Azteca, Lanús decided to leave the world of acting and dedicate himself fully to two things: one of his greatest wishes and to start a totally different life in an unexpected role.

 And I add:”Every day is a new experience and an opportunity to discover, reinvent and enjoy.
-This is the most important priority in my life, without neglecting my dedication to my evolutionary yoga practices, and now martial arts as part of my physical development and learning new techniques to share with other people. “
+This is the most important priority in my life, without leaving aside the dedication to my evolutionary practices of yoga, and now martial arts as part of my physical development and learning new techniques to share with other people. “

 The other big reason to get away from the cameras is that he became a dad newcomer and did not want to miss the experience of watching his baby grow, a beautiful girl named Maria Magdalena.